-Why should you learn some French texting abbreviations?
+Why should you learn some French texting slang abbreviations?

-Even if you never plan on texting in French or insist on using whole words rather than abbreviated words to communicate, it doesn’t mean other people **read other French people** will do the same.
+Even if you never plan on texting in French or insist on using whole words rather than abbreviated words to communicate, like my husband, it doesn’t mean other people will do the same.

-Case and point- I resisted learning French texting abbreviations (sometimes referred to as “French text slang”) for a long time but finally caved because I was sick and tired of logging onto Facebook or reading phone text messages from my French friends and not understanding what the hell they were saying.
+I resisted learning French texting abbreviations (sometimes referred to as “French texting slang”) for a long time but finally caved because I was sick and tired of logging onto Facebook or reading phone text messages from my French friends and not understanding what the hell they were saying.

-For example, QDN is something I would see from time to time from one of my friends which means “Quoi De Neuf” – “What’s new” in English.
+For example, QDN is something I saw from time to time from one of my friends which means “Quoi De Neuf” – “What’s new” in English.

 Another benefit of learning French text messaging abbreviations is it helps you save time on your keystrokes when you’re in a rush.